 Spanish missionaries founded a small rural community on this site in the 16th century.
 Either by chance or through help from above, Chiclayo has prospered ever since.
 In one of the first sharp moves in Peruvian real estate, the missionaries chose a spot that sits at the hub of vital trade routes connecting the coast, the highlands and the deep jungle.
-Chiclayo’s role as the commercial heart of the district has allowed it to overtake other once-vital organs of the region, such as the nearby city of Lambayeque, and this bustling metropolis shows few signs of slowing down.
+Chiclayo’s role as the commercial heart of the district has allowed it to overtake other once-vital organs of the region.

-La Ciudad de la Amistad (the City of Friendship) holds a friendly, outstretched hand to the wayward venturer.
-While it’s shaking hands hello, it will probably slip in a bold mix of unique regional dishes to tickle your taste buds.
-Known for its brujos (witch doctors), the fascinating market here is a Wal-Mart of shamanistic herbs, elixirs and other sagely curiosities.
-While the town itself is pretty light on tourist attractions, the dozens of tombs with Moche and Chimú archaeological booty surrounding the area should not be missed.
+La Ciudad de la Amistad (The City of Friendship) holds a friendly, outstretched hand to the wayward venturer.
+While it’s shaking hands in greeting, it will probably slip in a bold mix of unique regional dishes to tickle your taste buds.
+The town itself is pretty light on tourist attractions, but the dozens of tombs with Moche and Chimú archaeological booty surrounding the area should not be missed.